adriantich/DnoisE/README.md

                 --csv_input [path] input file path in csv format --fasta_input [path] input file path in fasta format --fastq_input [path] input file path in fastq format --joining_file [path] file path of an info output from DnoisE.
-This option allows to use the information of previous runs of DnoisE to return different joining criteriaoutputs without running all the program again
+This option allows to use the information of previous runs of DnoisE to return different joining criteriaoutputs without running the program again
                 -n --count_name [size/reads/count...] count name column 'size' by default -p --sep [1/2/3] separator in case of csv input file 1='     ' (tab)